RoadieHQ/marketing-site/content/docs/custom-plugins/configuring/index.md

 ##### Components
 List of components that the plugin exposes.
 These are defined as a type and name pair.
 The type is one of Card, Content or Page.
-The name needs to match the component name in code that is built into the plugin package.
+The name needs to match the component name in code that is exported from the plugin package.

 ### Step 2.
 Installing

 Custom plugins are installed within the application from an external workflow.
-This can be triggered either by calling a webhook from your CI pipeline or manually or automatically when a new NPM package is published to private, secure Roadie Artifactory.
-Note that this installation step may take up to 20 minutes at the moment, though we are tirelessly working on bringing that number down.
+This can be triggered in a number of ways:
+1. By calling a webhook from your CI pipeline,
+2. By calling a webhook manually
+3. Automatically when a new NPM package is published to private, secure Roadie Artifactory.

 ## Additional information